Aeon-ProjectWormHole/Aeon_Secure_Suite/README.md

 ## Safety & limitations

+### Important note (v4.4 status)

+v4.4 is a best-effort, non-expert implementation built with AI assistance and has **not** been professionally audited.
+Community reviewers have already raised concerns about potential cryptographic and architectural issues.
+Please do **not** rely on this version to protect life-or-death or highly sensitive data.
+Treat it as an educational / experimental tool unless and until it has undergone expert review.

 - If you lose your passphrase, vault, or the HTML file, your encrypted data cannot be recovered.
 - These tools do **not** protect you from malware, keyloggers, or a compromised operating system or browser.
 - Going offline (air-gapped) helps, but it does not fix an already infected or monitored device.